 Final Words

 The 4L80e transmission is a powerful and reliable GM tranny.
-With 75% of its components as that of TH400, it’s not new, it is strong.
-The 4L80e is a TH400 with overdrive and electronic controls built for heavy-duty applications and fitted into GM trucks like the Sierra, Suburban, and Silverado.
+With 75% of its components identical to those of the TH400, it’s not new, but it is strong.
+The 4L80e is a TH400 with overdrive and electronic controls, built for heavy-duty applications and used in GM trucks like the Sierra, Suburban, and Silverado.